Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Results and discussion

 In addition, we define two bins in the classifier output score above the threshold of 0.5, optimized to maximize the expected statistical significance and signal purity.
 These bins correspond to score regions where the classifier exhibits the greatest discriminating power.
-The region below 0.5 is grouped into a single inclusive bin, as it contributes negligibly to the overall analysis sensitivity.
+The region below 0.5 is grouped into a single inclusive bin in the fit, as it contributes negligibly to the overall analysis sensitivity.
 The expected significance is computed using the Asimov approximation to the profile likelihood ratio~\cite{Cowan:2010js}.
 Each bin is required to contain at least one expected background event.
+Figure \ref{fig:score} shows the output score distributions for both the GNN and XGBoost classifiers.
+The vertical dashed lines indicate the boundaries of the two score bins optimized for the statistical analysis.
+In addition to the ROC comparison, the score distributions further highlight the better separation power of the geometry-aware GNN model relative to the tree-based XGBoost for both single Higgs and the continuum background.
 However, it is important to emphasize that the analysis is limited by the low statistics of the continuum $\gamma\gamma + $ jets background sample.
 In our simulation, each raw event entry from this background corresponds to approximately 3.23 weighted events after applying cross sections and scaling to the integrated luminosity.
 Therefore, the requirement of one background event per bin can be considered aggressive, particularly for bins enriched with signal.
 Despite this limitation, we report results both with and without the inclusion of the continuum $\gamma\gamma + $ jets contribution in the final statistical fit, although it is included in the training of the machine learning models to preserve the dominant background modeling.

 To quantify the sensitivity of the analysis, we evaluate both the expected discovery significance and the 95\% confidence level (CL) upper exclusion limit \cite{CL}.
 These statistical metrics are computed using a binned likelihood fit to each classifier output score, implemented via the \texttt{Pyhf} framework~\cite{Heinrich:2021gyp}.
 A total background normalization uncertainty of 10\% is used as a log-normal nuisance parameter in the fit.
 The observed number of events is assumed to be equal to the sum of the expected background and the SM HH signal (ggF+VBF). \\ Table \ref{tab:sig} summarizes the expected discovery significance obtained with the fit for both the XGBoost and GNN classifiers, and compares the results to the latest ATLAS values reported in~\cite{atlas_results}.